OK, let’s be honest.

 Pro tip: Sign up for Schedulicity and set up prepayment on your services or require partial deposits to help avoid late cancellations or no-shows.

-3. They have crossed the line and have been outright disrespectful to you or your team.
+3. They crossed the line and were outright disrespectful to you or your team.

-4. They have called or come back to have you fix something because they are not happy with their service, or they have called to tell you how unhappy they are after every appointment.
+4. They called or come back to have you fix something or tell you how unhappy they are after every appointment.

 How do you fire a client?

 It’s not easy.
-I’ve been in this business for over 23 years, and I only fired three or four clients in the 11 years of being a salon owner.
+Being in business over 23 years, I only fired three or four clients as a salon owner.

-It’s best to do it in person, but if that is not possible, then having a cool, honest, respectful conversation over the phone is best.
-You can say something like:
+It’s best to do it in person, but if that’s not possible, have a cool, honest, respectful conversation over the phone.
+Say something like:

-I would like to thank you for being a loyal client, and I am so sorry we cannot please you.
-I would love for you to try a stylist or even a salon that would better suit you.
+I would like to thank you for being a loyal client, and I’m so sorry we cannot please you.
+I’d love for you to try a hair stylist or even a salon that would better suit you.
 I want you to be happy.

-I am so sorry.
-I have tried to make this work, but I feel you are not being respectful of our time.
-We have clients on a waiting list and it is not fair to them if you keep canceling your appointments or showing up late.
-I pride myself on truly being as fair as possible.
+I’m so sorry.
+I tried to make this work, but I feel you’re not being respectful of our time.
+We have clients on a waiting list, and it’s not fair to them if you keep canceling your appointments or showing up late.
+I pride myself on being as fair as possible.

-I have found that being as up front and transparent as possible is always best.
+Being as upfront and transparent as possible is always best.